Essentials in Writing

 The first unit (24 lessons) teaches grammar at the level needed for writing in eighth grade.
 Students learn about the proper usage of verbs, adjectives, adverbs, prepositional phrases, pronouns (and their antecedents), and gerunds, as well as topics such as clauses, complex sentences, summaries, and paraphrasing.
 The first unit also emphasizes the use of vivid language to help students improve the quality of their compositions.
 The second unit is much larger with 69 lessons.
 This unit teaches students how to write paragraphs, essays, business letters, and research papers (with a bibliography).
 Students work through the writing process numerous times as they draft, edit, and rewrite their papers.

-The high school courses are all very similar to one another, gradually increasing in the level of difficulty.
-They each review sentence structure and paragraphs.
-This allows students with weak backgrounds in these areas to be able to work at their grade level.
+Levels 11 and 12 are still first editions, and these two courses are very similar to one another, gradually increasing in the level of difficulty.
+They review sentence structure and paragraphs.
+This allows students with weak backgrounds in these areas to work at their grade level.
 Work on essays and research papers gradually increases in difficulty, and students tackle many different types of essays.
 Eleventh grade adds skills for writing about literature.
 Research papers are required to include the MLA (Modern Language Association) format for citations, including a list of works cited.
 Stephens teaches students how to write their own citations, and he also recommends internet sites that do much of the work of formatting citations for you.
 (It is not cheating to use these websites since the mechanics of creating citations are complex, varying by the type of reference work.
 Professional authors and academics often use them.)
 High school students should probably have an MLA Handbook for reference.
 While Stephens explains how to look up MLA guidelines on the internet, having the MLA Handbook is probably more efficient.

 Pricing Information